 Sesame Seeds – This tasty dipping sauce recipe uses hulled or unhulled white sesame seeds.

 Ground Mustard Powder – Ground yellow mustard seeds powder gives a very unique taste to this dipping sauce.
 You can make your own dry mustard powder by grinding yellow mustard seeds in a grinder.

-Do not use brown mustard seeds to make the powder as they are slightly bitter in taste.
+Do not use brown mustard seeds to make the powder, as they are slightly bitter.

 Soy Sauce – Dark soy sauce adds an umami flavor!
 Replace it with coconut aminos or tamari to make it gluten-free.

 Garlic Powder – Just a little adds so much flavor.
 Do not skip this one.